University of Wisconsin Stout | Wisconsin's Polytechnic University

 Additional readings will be available online within the text of each module.

-The learning outcomes are aligned with the International Reading Association standards.
+The learning outcomes are aligned with the International Literacy Association standards.
 Upon completion of this course, students will be able to:

 The School of Education reserves the right to cancel classes that do not meet minimum enrollment requirements.